Note: All entries (if

 19th August - 11th

-September: THE FACES.
+September: FACES.
 8th US tour.

 Line-up: RW (gtr, bvoc)/Rod Stewart (voc)/Ronnie Lane (bass, voc)/